GRESB/tableau-server/README.md

 ## Container images

-Tableau does not provide Tableau server cotnaienr images.
+Tableau does not provide Tableau server container images.
 What they do provide is a tool to build those images.
 Instructions on how to build such an image can be found in the [linux-install README.md](linux-install/README.md) on this repository.